consoledotdev/home/content/advertise/_index.md

     img: /img/favicons/www.autocloud.dev.png
     intro:
-      - Following a successful campaign to promote AutoCloud’s GraphQL API for the cloud, AutoCloud returned to promote their core product, AutoCloud.
+      - Following a successful campaign to promote AutoCloud’s GraphQL API for the cloud (CloudGraph), AutoCloud returned to promote their core product, AutoCloud.
 Alongside their tool review, Console interviewed their CPO, Evelyn LaTour.
 The campaign delivered a strong ROI, out performing many other industry alternatives.
     quote:
-      “<a onclick="blur();" href="/" class="link">Console.dev</a> enabled us to quickly reach a large, highly targeted audience, many of whom decided to sign up for our platform and who are in the process of converting to paid users.
-We've advertised in a couple of of other trade/industry publications before, but console.dev was the most effective in terms of ROI.” <span>Tyson Kunovsky, CEO, AutoCloud</span>
+      “Console enabled us to quickly reach a large, highly targeted audience, many of whom decided to sign up for our platform and who are in the process of converting to paid users.
+We've advertised in a couple of of other trade/industry publications before, but Console was the most effective in terms of ROI.” <span>Tyson Kunovsky, CEO, AutoCloud</span>
     howItWorked:
       - icon: console-interview
         name: Interview
       - text:
-          To support their tool review, Console interviewed their CPO, Evelyn LaTour to discuss the product in more detail and tell the story of their company.
+          To support their tool review, Console interviewed their CPO, Evelyn LaTour, to discuss the product in more detail and tell the story of their company.
       - icon: link
         name: Website